7 Best Hootsuite Alternatives — Tested & Compared (2026)

 What makes it different from Hootsuite: PostEverywhere was designed from scratch for the way social media works now, not how it worked in 2015.
 Every plan includes AI-powered content generation that can write captions, suggest hashtags, and generate scroll-stopping images from text prompts.
 You're not paying extra for AI — it's baked into the product.

 The cross-posting engine is genuinely smart.
 Write one post, and it automatically adapts the format, character count, and hashtag strategy for each platform.
 Instagram gets optimized hashtags.
 LinkedIn gets a professional tone.
 X gets trimmed to fit.
-You review the variations and hit publish.
+You review the variations and post to all social media at once.
 That single feature saves our users an average of 6 hours per week compared to manual posting.
+For a deeper walkthrough of the workflow itself, see our guide to cross-posting on social media.

 The content calendar gives you a clean visual overview of everything scheduled across all your accounts.
 Drag and drop to reschedule.
 Click any slot to create a new post.
 It's the kind of interface that makes you wonder why Hootsuite's dashboard still looks the way it does.